Ideal for Summer Season

 Late in the evening, you will venture to the southern face of the island to what visitors refer to as the party region.
 However, while there you will discover many exclusive restaurants, bars, and resorts where you will be catered to entirely.

 On this day you and your guests will venture to the quaint seaside town of Nafpaktos.

 Two magnificent towers guard the passageway into Nafpaktos port, offering you a regal entrance into this humble settlement.
 From your charter yacht, you will notice the Venetian Castle built into the hill that overlooks the town, which you can climb for the most wonderful view of the Corinth Gulf.

 Mingle with the locals who can point you in the direction of nearby attractions or scenic vistas off the beaten path.
 Family-run bars and cafés in the port are perfect for enjoying a light lunch or a late afternoon drink while you listen to live folk music.
 Before returning to your superyacht, wander the coastline and get lost in the romantic aura of this town

 GalaxidiDistance: 75 nm*

 Surrounded by lovely beaches and taverns, Galaxidi is a beautiful town which has a long history of shipbuilding.

-Meander through the streets until you find a cosy spot to have breakfast while you people watch the locals set up market stalls.
-Following this, you will re-live the local history with a visit to the maritime museum.
+Meander through the streets until you find a cozy spot to have breakfast while you people watch the locals set up market stalls.
+Following this, you will relive the local history with a visit to the maritime museum.

 You will then have time to explore the evergreen forests and grottos that surround Galaxidi, feeling perfectly at ease while you take in the scenic view.
 Later in the afternoon you and your guests will cruise to nearby islands, uninhabited and waiting to host your supper while the day ends smoothly into the night.